espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 Source Clock Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Clock sources allocator** is added for supporting different clock sources (Master only).
+**Clock sources allocator** is added for supporting different clock sources.
 The clock allocator will choose one clock source that meets all the requirements of frequency and capability (as requested in :cpp:member:`i2c_config_t::clk_flags`).

 When :cpp:member:`i2c_config_t::clk_flags` is 0, the clock allocator will select only according to the desired frequency.
 If no special capabilities are needed, such as APB, you can configure the clock allocator to select the source clock only according to the desired frequency.
 For this, set :cpp:member:`i2c_config_t::clk_flags` to 0.
 For clock characteristics, see the table below.